sujoyu/pixi-live2d-display/README.md

 var resetExpression = true; //[Optional arg, can be null or empty] [true|false] [default: true] [if true, expression will be reset to default after animation is over]

 model.motion(category_name, animation_index, priority_number, {sound: audio_link, volume: volume, expression:expression, resetExpression:resetExpression})
-// Note: during this animation with sound, other animation will be ignored, even its forced.
-Once over, it'll be back to normal

 // if you dont want voice, just ignore the option model.motion(category_name, animation_index, priority_number)